Conda environments

 requirements.yml

-To create an environment from the file in the future simply run conda env create -f requirements.yml
+To create an environment from the file in the future simply run mamba env create -f requirements.yml

 .